lenticularis39/axpbox/README.md

 axpbox run
 ```

 Please read the [Installation Guide](https://github.com/lenticularis39/axpbox/wiki/OpenVMS-installation-guide) for information to get OpenVMS installed in the emulator.
+A guide for NetBSD is [also available on the Wiki](https://github.com/lenticularis39/axpbox/wiki/NetBSD-9.2-install-guide)

 ## Changes in comparison with es40